justnonamenoname/lifeticle/readme.md

 Smoothness in the passage of time occurs either by an instantaneous skip of time without qualia, or by a separate method.
 The first method of generating qualia and CEMI do not solve this issue.

+**Reverse influence**

+If the lifeticle could not transmit information into the world, a person would not be able to speak about the existence of qualia.
+If we take the life particle and a random surrounding world that generates random sensations, there would be no reason for a positively perceived structure to develop without the life particle influencing the world.
+This means the life particle can influence the world and transmit information.
+If we assume that the inverse influence is behind non-random processes, then these processes can be modeled, but then the existence of qualia could be known without qualia itself, and qualia would not have a backward influence.
+It means that qualia cannot stand behind non-random processes and is connected with random quantum processes.
+2 possible options of backward influence on random quantum processes:
+1) Not at the moment of sensation, but later
+2) At the moment of sensation itself, we can assume that in the case of negative qualia, the greater the pain, the greater the influence on random quantum processes.

+Physicists may begin to hypothesize what quantum phenomenon this reverse influence could be.

 **Search for qualia**

 Qualia are not found in the transmission of signals in the brain and cannot be located within them.